microlinkhq/sdk/README.md

 *Required*<br>
 Type: `string`

-The URL for getting information based on the content.
+The URL for which to retrieve Microlink data.

 ### endpoint

 Type: `string`<br>
 Default: `'https://api.microlink.io'`

-The API endpoint for make the request
+The API endpoint where the request is made

 ### contrast

 Type: `boolean`
 Default: `false`

-When it is enabled, it will generate a high contrast card based on predominant colors detected in the feature image detected from the url.
+When enabled, it will generate a high contrast card based on predominant colors detected in the feature image from the provided `url`.

 ### is

 Type: `string`
 Default: `'a'`

-Determinate the type of the root node element for rendering the card.
+Determine the type of the root node element for rendering the card.

 ### rounded

 Type: `boolean|string`
 Default: `false`

-Determinate if the card preview has or not rounded borders.
+Determine if the card preview should have rounded corners or not.

-If you provided a `string` value, it will be provided as `border-radius` value.
+If you provided a `string` value, it will be passed as the `border-radius`.

 ### size

 Type: `string`
-Default: `'normal'`
+Default: `''`

-It determinates the card layout.
+It determines the card layout.
 Currently we have two layouts supported:

-- `'normal'`
+- `'normal'` (default, no parameter required)
 - `'large'`

 ## Community